-While the Hindu temples are some of the top tourist attractions in Little India, the district also has several impressive mosques.
-The Abdul Gafoor Mosque was originally built in 1859 and has undergone many renovations over the years.
+The Abdul Gafoor Mosque was originally built in 1859.
+It’s undergone many renovations over the years.
 You’ll notice a mixture of architectural styles, giving the location a unique look.

 The exterior features Victorian, Moorish, Roman, and Southern Indian influences.
 It has Roman pillars and an Arabic-style cupola.
 Other interesting details include multiple minarets on the roof deck and an onion dome.

 On your way into the mosque, stop and check out the sundial at the entrance.
-The interesting display has 25 rays featuring Arabic calligraphy to represent the 25 chosen prophets.
+The interesting display has 25 rays.
+The rays feature lovely Arabic calligraphy to represent the 25 chosen prophets.

-Stand before the tall Buddha statue inside the Temple of 1000 Lights
+Stand before the tall Buddha statue inside the Temple of a Thousand Lights

-The 15-metre-tall Buddha inside the Temple of 1000 Lights is one of the top things to see in Little India.
+The 15-metre-tall Buddha inside the Temple of a Thousand Lights is one of the top things to see in Little India.
 The name of the temple comes from the series of lamps surrounding the statue.

 Along with the large central statue, the interior has many smaller Buddha statues and murals.
-However, the temple isn’t heavily decorated.
+However, the Temple of a Thousand Lights isn’t heavily decorated.

-The interior is rather plain, drawing the eye immediately toward the enormous statue in the centre.
+The interior is rather plain.
+It helps draw the eye toward the enormous statue in the centre.
 You can also pay a small fee to spin a wheel to discover your fate.